Aishanipach/Interview-Checkpoints/BasicsChecklist/dbms.md

 - Indexes are data structures that improve the process of data retrieval.
 Clustered and Non - clustered.
     - Clustered alter the way a table handles data & is faster
     - Non-clustered do not alter a table but create seperate objects

+- Intension is referred to table structure/ data schema.
+Cannot be altered
+- Extension is number of tuples available at any instance and can be altered.
+As it is at a specific time it is known as snapshot of the table.